 Acetadote is contraindicated in patients with a previous hypersensitivity reaction to acetylcysteine.

-Acetadote should be used with caution in patients with asthma, or where there is a history of bronchospasm.
+Serious acute hypersensitivity reactions including rash, hypotension, wheezing, and/or shortness of breath have been observed in patients receiving intravenous acetylcysteine administration and occurred soon after initiation of infusion.
+Acetadote should be used with caution in patients with asthma or where there is a history of bronchospasm.
+Immediately discontinue infusion if a serious reaction occurs and initiate appropriate treatment.
 The total volume administered should be adjusted for patients less than 40 kg and for those requiring fluid restriction.
-To avoid fluid overload, the volume of diluent should be reduced as needed.
-If volume is not adjusted, fluid overload can occur, potentially resulting in hyponatremia, seizure, and death.

-In the literature, the most frequently reported adverse reactions attributed to IV acetylcysteine administration were rash, urticaria and pruritus.
-The frequency of adverse reactions has been reported to be between 0.2% and 20.8%, and they most commonly occur during the initial loading dose of acetylcysteine.
+In the literature, the most frequently reported adverse reactions attributed to intravenous acetylcysteine administration were rash, urticaria and pruritus.
+The frequency of adverse reactions have been reported to be between 0.2% and 21%, and they most commonly occur during the initial loading dose of acetylcysteine.